thorium-e2e/thorium/README.md

 An end-to-end automation testing framework.
 Enables easier regression testing for either mobile apps, web apps or apis.

-Thorium is made to simplify to the limits regression testing in a java environment.
+Thorium is made to simplify to the limits regression and integration testing in a java environment.

 ## Getting Started

 1. Install Java 8
 2. Install Maven 3